 A: Yes, logistics and transportation are considered to be essential services, so BDP is able to operate if there are mandated restrictions for non-essential businesses.
 However, certain regions are prioritizing essential goods for movement such as food items, medicine, life-saving equipment, etc., so there may be delays in the transport of other cargoes.

 A: We have deployed numerous measures to protect the health and well-being of BDP employees while maintaining minimal disruption to our customers.
 These actions include remote working, flex-time, split team arrangements, temperature screenings for employees, restricting non-essential office visitors, and providing BDP employees with the necessary hygiene products in offices like sanitizing hand gel and wipes.
-BDP has also restricted all non-essential global travel and have encouraged our teams to utilize phone/video conferencing tools where possible.
+BDP has also restricted all non-essential global travel and has encouraged our teams to utilize phone/video conferencing tools where possible.

 A: BDP’s IT department has taken the necessary steps to prepare for a situation where employees may need to work remotely.
 Our primary platforms have been set up to ensure that all relevant systems can run at a high productivity rate.
 IT will work closely with specific country management to ensure network configurability within systems and applications, as well as properly encrypted/secured software connections to maintain security in the event that employees must work from home.